Investing

 Best for: Accredited investors with a high net worth who don’t have short-term liquidity needs, and who have something to offer a startup beyond their cash (such as expertise or connections).

-How to get started: AngelList is a popular platform for connecting startups and investors.
-Browse available investments and choose to invest directly or along with popular VCs on the platform.
 For later-stage investing, consider Linqto, which gives you the ability to invest in already-established unicorns.
 Founders and early employees sometimes want to cash-out their shares before a company goes public; Linqto allows accredited investors to purchase these shares, similarly to how one purchases a stock in a publicly-traded company.

 #7.
 Local Businesses